The Rhopoint IQ combines four appearance measuring instruments into one gloss meter size unit.

 Orange peel, waviness, texturing, pin holing and similar effects can be problematic in many high gloss coating applications including automotive, powder coating and any other industries that requires a smooth homogenous finish.
 All these effects can be measured with the Rhopoint IQ.

-Distinctness of Image has been measured instrumentally and subjectively in the automotive industry for many years.
+DOI has been measured instrumentally and subjectively in the automotive industry for many years.
 Instruments that measured this value in the past were bulky expensive and some had poor repeatability.
-DOI measurement was not common outside of the automotive industry because of the cost of equipment was high and the demand for high quality gloss finish was not as crucial.
+DOI measurement was not common outside of automotive because of the cost of equipment was high and the demand for high quality gloss finish was not as crucial.

 Measuring Orange Peel and Distinctness of Image (DOI) with the Rhopoint IQ